 Any amount of new work tasks, no matter how small, will create additional hazards in that workplace for the employees who work there every day.
-The actual work tasks being completed by the subcontractor along with what is already occurring at the worksite will determine the specific hazards that need addressed.
+The actual work tasks being completed by the subcontractor, along with what is already occurring at the worksite, will determine the specific hazards that need to be addressed.

 Best Practices for Working around Subcontractors at the Field Level

 - Meet with the subcontractor prior to work beginning for the day to discuss work plans.

 - Communicate your work crew’s scope of work, the hazards created by the work you are doing, along with the safeguards that need to be implemented and followed in order to mitigate those hazards.

 - Ask the subcontractor for their scope of work as well as their plan to mitigate the hazards of their work.

 - Establish work area limits for each work crew and delineate walking paths if necessary.